sylphus-com/core/README.md

 1. Use the file explorer on the left to select a file.
 2. The code editor will load the chosen file's content, allowing you to make modifications.
 3. Enjoy the benefits of syntax highlighting and fundamental code editing features.
-4. Save your changes by clicking the "Save" button.

 ### Netlify Deployment